 Rhinoceros Hornbill flying over Kinabatang river – Borneo

-The female lays her eggs inside a tree trunk and stays as long till the chicks are fully feathered and old enough.
+The female lays her eggs inside a tree trunk and stays as long as the chicks are fully feathered and old enough.
 The male Hornbill will close the hole in the tree with mud after the female has laid the eggs.
 He only leaves a little opening in the entrance to the nest.
 This he will use to feed the female and later on as well the chicks.
-The State Sarawak of Malaysia has the Rhinoceros bird as their State bird.
+The State Sarawak of Malaysia has the Rhinoceros bird as their state bird.

 More about me you can find on my about page.

 All our wildlife photos are for sale online as small or large photo prints.
 Stock photos are available as an immediate download of high-resolution files for personal use or for your editorial projects.
 All my nature photographs of wild animals you will find in my wildlife photographs portfolio.